AN/PAS-13: Design and features

-Due to the use of thermal imaging, the AN/PAS-13 does not require low levels of light to operate, and it will not shut off like most night vision if hit directly by light.
+Due to the use of thermal imaging, the AN/PAS-13 does not require low levels of light to operate, and it will not shut off like most night vision devices if hit directly by high levels of light.
 The thermal imaging sensor within the sight requires a low temperature to operate, so a cool-down time of less than 2 minutes is required at startup.

 The AN/PAS-13B comes in two variants, medium AN/PAS-13B(V)1 and heavy AN/PAS-13B(V)2.
 The medium has a smaller telescope attached resulting in a zoom of 5x compared to the heavy's 10x.
 Both AN/PAS-13Bs have programmable reticles allowing the user to match the reticle to the weapon system on which the sight will be mounted.
 Some reticles provided in the sight include those designed for the M16 rifle, M4 carbine, M60 machine gun, M240 machine gun, M249 Squad Automatic Weapon, M2 machine gun, Mk 19 grenade launcher, Mk 47 Striker, M24 sniper weapon system, and the GAU-21.

 The sight includes a multi-function I/O port allowing video to be recorded or viewed from a location other than the eyepiece.
 When using the eyepiece, the rubber cup surrounding it must be depressed slightly to engage the display and cooling mechanism.

 The image displayed for the user is black and white.
 The user has the ability to select whether white or black will represent hotter objects by selecting "black hot" or "white hot".
 AN/PAS-13Bs are powered by standard military disposable or rechargeable lithium-ion batteries.